sanginovs/HTTP-Mail-Server-Protocol/README.md

 ## Conventions

-When a protocol element is surrounded by <angle brackets>, it is assumed that the brackets themselves are not part of the protocol.
-For example, "REGISTER <username>" suggests protocol strings of the form "REGISTER sanginovs", where a single username, with no spaces or characters outside the range a-zA-Z0-9 will be used.
+When a protocol element is surrounded by &lt;angle brackets&gt;, it is assumed that the brackets themselves are not part of the protocol.
+For example, "REGISTER &lt;username&gt;" suggests protocol strings of the form "REGISTER sanginovs", where a single username, with no spaces or characters outside the range a-zA-Z0-9 will be used.